-Godbee went through basic training at Fort Leonard Wood, Mo., as well as the Special Forces Qualification Course at Fort Bragg, N.C.
+Capt.
+(Dr.) Dan Godbee went through basic training at Fort Leonard Wood, Missouri, as well as the Special Forces Qualification Course at Fort Bragg, N.C.
 After graduation, the newly minted Green Beret went off to the 5th Special Forces Group and learned the art of unconventional warfare during his first Southwest Asia deployment.

-After his first enlistment, Godbee changed over to a Special Forces medic and it became his first brush with becoming a doctor.
-Godbee left the active duty in 1983 but would continue to serve his country in the Army Reserve as a member of the 11th Special Forces.
+After his first enlistment, Godbee changed over to a Special Forces medic, and it became his first brush with becoming a doctor.
+Godbee left active duty in 1983 but continued to serve his country in the Army Reserve as a member of the 11th Special Forces.
 At the same time, he went back to school to become a medical doctor.

-When his Reserve unit deploy with the Stryker Brigade Combat Team to Samarra, Iraq, Godbee volunteered his time in the troop medical clinic to help treat Soldiers.
+When his Reserve unit deployed with the Stryker Brigade Combat Team to Samarra, Iraq, Godbee volunteered his time in the troop medical clinic to help treat soldiers.
 After the brigade transferred to Mosul, his work has changed to helping citizens in northern Iraq have better medical care.

 Humanitarian and reconstruction efforts expand in Afghanistan